fastforwardlabs/cml_explainability/README.md

 - Limitations of LIME/SHAP (a.k.a., when to choose LIME over SHAP)

 ![lime results](docs/images/limeresults.png)
-##### Local explanations created with LIME for a given test data instance across 6 models.
+##### Figure 1.
+Local explanations created with LIME for a given test data instance across 6 models.

 ![shap results](docs/images/kernelshap.png)
-##### Local explanations created with LIME for a given test data instance across 6 models.
+##### Figure 2.
+Local explanations created with SHAP Kernel Explainer for a given test data instance across 6 models.

 The figures above show the local explanations created with LIME and SHAP for a given test data instance across 6 models.
 We see agreement in magnitude and direction across all models for both explanation methods (except for the Decision Tree).